British Institute of Florence: Archive

 Since 2001 an archive has been housed in the Palazzo Lanfredini, comprising not only the institute's own records but also literary and historical collections donated over time, including the Craig, Horner, Hutton, Vernon Lee, Maquay and Waterfield collections.

 Royal visits

 Princess Margaret visited the institute in 1972, on the occasion of the Henry Moore exhibition at Forte Belevedere in Florence.
 Helen, former Queen of Romania, attended lectures and concerts in the 1970s.
-The Prince and Princess of Wales visited the School and Library in 1985, after Prince Charles had agreed to become the institute's patron (together with the statesman Giovanni Spadolini).
+The then Prince and Princess of Wales visited the School and Library in 1985, after Prince Charles had agreed to become the institute's patron (together with the statesman Giovanni Spadolini).
 Prince Charles returned in 2002.
 His co-patron was Signora Wanda Ferragamo until her death in 2018.
-Catherine, Duchess of Cambridge (then Kate Middleton) spent part of her gap year in 2000 here.
-Prince Charles returned again to Florence in March 2017, accompanied by the Duchess of Cornwall, to celebrate the 100th anniversary of the institute.
+Catherine, Princess of Wales (then Catherine Middleton) spent part of her gap year in 2000 here.
+Prince Charles returned again to Florence in March 2017, accompanied by the then Duchess of Cornwall, to celebrate the 100th anniversary of the institute.